deoxykev/PERL-CloudSync/README.md

 A PERL implementation of Google Drive for cross-platform

-Required for Amazon:
-libio-compress-perl

-Google Docs API 3 -
+Amazon Cloud Drive -
 -------------------------------
+requires:
+apt-get install libio-compress-perl
+apt-get install aria2

-*obsolete, no longer being developed what works:
+what works:
-- client login with username & password or username & application password
-- downloading all files
-- downloading all owner files
+- OAUTH2 auhentication
 - upload files
-- create folders, add files to folders, delete files from folders
+- create folders
-- uploading all files in a folder supplied by user (in list or adhoc)
+- recurisively uploading all files in a folder supplied by user (in list or adhoc)
+- constructing a memory hash of files using md5 and fisi against file id (for purposes of syncing)
+- multiple accounts

+being worked on:
 - track local files vs server files (dropbox sync ability)
-- constructing a memory hash of files in local vs server copy

 Google Drive API 2 -
 -------------------------------
+requires: JSON
+apt-get install libjson-pp-perl

 what works:
 - OAUTH2 auhentication
 - upload files